jolly-io/Data-Engineering/README.md

 - Software Engineering

 ## Concept of Data Maturity:
-Data Maturity is the progression from basic towards advanced data utilization, capabilities, and integration across the organization.
+Data Maturity in an any organization is the progression from basic towards advanced data utilization, capabilities, and integration across the organization.
 An Organization's Data Maturity is not a factor of the age or revenue of a company.
 Typically companies fall within one or more of these stages on their data maturity evolution
 - `Starting with Data`
 - `Scaliing with Data`
 - `Leading with Data`